geocodes-eng/shiny_example/README.md

-# Shiny foir Python Example
+# Shiny for Python Example
 A demo using Shiny for Python to build a web app.